IsaacSchemm/DeviantArtFs/README.md

   and provides the library with the API credentials)
 * `expansion` (on some requests; allows user object expansion)
 * A parameter specific to the request (if any)
-* `paging` / `cursor` / `offset` (for endpoints that ask the user to request a particular range of results; `paging` will be a `DeviantArtPagingParams` record, which contains an offset and an optional limit)
+* A range specifier (for endpoints that ask the user to request a particular range of results
+    * `paging`: a `DeviantArtPagingParams` record, which specifies an offset and an optional limit / page size
-    * To request the maximum page size that DeviantArt allows for a particular request, use `int.MaxValue` as the limit
+        * DeviantArtFs is aware of the maximum limits for each API request; to request the maximum page size, use `int.MaxValue` as the limit
+    * `cursor`: a string provided in the previous page's result (use `null` to start at the beginning)
+    * `offset` / `limit`: used in `ToAsyncSeq` and `ToArrayAsync` wrapper methods in place of `paging` / `cursor`

 The main method is usually named `AsyncExecute` and returns an async workflow, the result of which is an F# record type that lines up with the original JSON.
 An `ExecuteAsync` method is also available that returns a .NET `Task` instead.

-For endpoints that allow paging, `ToAsyncSeq` and `ToArrayAsync` methods will be available as well; when using these, DeviantArtFs will perform multiple API calls, asking for the maximum amount of results in each.
+For endpoints that allow paging, `ToAsyncSeq` and `ToArrayAsync` methods will be available as well; when using these, DeviantArtFs may perform multiple API calls, asking for the maximum amount of results in each.
 Be careful not to request too much data or you might hit API usage limits.